Increase your Emotional Intelligence to drive business performance

 - Respect other’s time

 - Pay attention to non-verbal cues

 - Express interest in the person and topic of discussion

 - Adapt your communication style to fit the other person's style of communicating

 - Look for ways to be of help, and then do it

 Self-motivation includes our personal drive to improve and achieve, commitment to your goals, initiative, readiness to act on opportunities, and optimism and resilience.
 Motivation energises, directs and sustains behaviour and performance.
 Intrinsic motivation pushes us to achieve our full potential.
 An EI leader not only possesses the skills for self-motivation but also the skills required to motivate others.
 To maintain self-motivation, re-examine why you are doing your job, and make sure it aligns with your values and purpose.
 Motivated leaders are also usually optimistic, no matter what problems they face.
 Be hopeful, find something good in setbacks, and approach failures as opportunities to learn and improve.
 Adopting this mindset might take practice, but it is well worth the effort.

 EI has been shown to be more important than intellectual intelligence, and can be the key to professional success.
 The benefits are profound, and the good news is that EI skills can be learnt.
 We all need to make conscious efforts to reflect and practise these skills daily to continuously improve.
 The digital age of work requires teams, leaders, and organisations to adapt and nurture a culture that promotes EI to ultimately drive business performance.

-For leaders who want to enhance their emotional intelligence skills, our Inclusive and resilient leadership for diverse teams workshop entails in depth content and discussions to increase your knowledge of EI, and equip you with the tools to lead with your heart and your mind.Posted on June 23, 2021 by Sarah Tobin
+For leaders who want to enhance their emotional intelligence skills, our Building inclusive teams workshop entails in depth content and discussions to increase your knowledge of EI, and equip you with the tools to lead with your heart and your mind.Posted on June 23, 2021 by Sarah Tobin